 Benson, a space pilot who has been refused for duty because he is mentally unstable, kills another pilot and poses as him to take over his mission.
 He flies down to a remote hydroponic station on Saturn’s moon Triton that is maintained by two reclusive lovers Adam and Alex.
 There Benson constructs Hector, a robot that is connected to his brain by a computer link.
 However, when Benson activates the robot, he is unable to stop it from becoming polluted by his own madness.

 Saturn 3 was an A-budget production that emerged in the late 1970s/early 1980s science-fiction boom.
-It was conceived and originally to be directed by John Barry, a celebrated production designer known for his exemplary work on films such as A Clockwork Orange (1971), Star Wars (1977) and Superman (1978).
-Barry would have made his directorial debut on Saturn 3 but pulled out after only a few days shooting over ‘creative differences’.
-The film’s producer, the renowned director Stanley Donen (for whom Barry had designed several films), quickly stepped in to fill his place.
+It was conceived and originally to be directed by John Barry (not to be confused with John Barry the composer known for his work on the James Bond films).
+This Barry was a celebrated production designer known for his exemplary work on films such as A Clockwork Orange (1971), Star Wars (1977) and Superman (1978).
+Barry would have made his directorial debut on Saturn 3 but was removed only a few days shooting over ‘creative differences’.
+The film’s producer, the renowned director Stanley Donen, for whom Barry had designed several films and had been instrumental in encouraging Barry to develop the film and who had taken the project to ITC head Sir Lew Grade, quickly stepped in to fill his place.

 Saturn 3 was almost universally excoriated upon its release; somewhat to the contrary, one finds it almost interesting, even if it is ultimately a script that suffers from too many pretensions.
 Saturn 3 came out not long after the huge success of Alien (1979) and gives the impression of trying to be another Alien, substituting a giant cyclopean robot prowling the space station corridors for an alien nasty.
 That could well be the case, but for the fact that Saturn 3 was planned well before Alien was ever released.